Best Euro Accounts in Canada and Providers Compared

 Euro account with debit card

 If what you want is a euro account which comes with a debit card to give you easy access to your money when you travel, and to allow you to shop online in euros seamlessly, you may struggle to find a good match from a bank.
-Non-bank specialists like Wise can help, and allow customers to hold a balance in multiple currencies and spend and make withdrawals all over the world.
+Specialists like Wise can help, and allow customers to hold a balance in multiple currencies and spend and make withdrawals all over the world.

-Of course, you could always pick an alternative for your trip, such as a travel money card from a service like Canada Post or Wise.
 Travel cards can be handy, but they don’t usually have broad functionality to receive payments from others, or to send money internationally.
 Wise lets you do all this and more, with a selection of 40+ supported currencies.
 Plus, with a provider like Wise there’s no account dormant fee, which typically kicks in with travel cards when they’ve not been used for 6 or 12 months.

 Conclusion: Euro accounts in Canada

 Euro accounts can be helpful for both personal and business customers.
 However, Canadian banks don’t actually offer a great selection of products for people looking to manage their money flexibly across borders.
 Instead, accounts tend to be aimed at savers and businesses, rather than people who travel and need access to their money day to day.
-This is where non-bank services like Wise have emerged to fill the gaps.
-Use this guide to compare a few options based on your specific preferences and requirements, including looking at Wise for a flexible account and card you can use to hold 40+ currencies, spend in 150+ countries and get paid with local details for 9 currencies.

 Euro account in Canada FAQs